Peer-Stevens/peer/use-case.md

 Tapping anywhere besides the box containing the location description will dismiss the box and return the user to the map view.

+Before being read the prompt, the system will let the user know if they have already given a rating.
+"Previous rating: 4"..._Continues with the script_
+If the user has not already given a rating, they will hear "No previous rating given"

 ## Settings Use Case

 There is a button at the top right of the map view.
 Pressing this button opens a box with a small list of options: